BLCM/OpenBLCMM/README.md

   - INI files
   - "installation can be found"
   - elsewhere...
-- Bundle as a "fat" Jar so that the Java version doesn't have to distribute libs.
 - Needed testing:
   - Doublecheck all `*Action` functions, post-struct-and-dev-mode-removal
   - Doublecheck file saving -- there was a lot of autoexec stuff in there